orchestratora/rfcs/accepted/0000-clean-dynamic-rendering.md

 ## Rationale and Alternatives

 One option is to keep rendering as is and in edge cases require custom rendering techniques (such as `html` and `text` config props of `html-tag` component).
-This is going to bring inconsistensies between different dynamic componetns configurations and also limit dynamic rendering capabilities of orchestrator as a whole thus it's not the best option and this RFC tries to mitigate it.
+This is going to bring inconsistencies between different dynamic components configurations and also limit dynamic rendering capabilities of orchestrator as a whole thus it's not the best option and this RFC tries to mitigate it.

 ## Implementation